pwitvoet/mess/macro entities.md

 ## Template entities

 ### macro\_template
 Anything inside the bounding box of this entity becomes part of a template.
 Templates are removed from the map, but instances can then be created in various other places by other macro entities.
-For templates that are useful across a wide variety of maps it's better to create a separate template map.
+For templates that are useful across a wide variety of maps it's better to create a separate template map (MESS supports `.map`, `.rmf` and `.jmf` files).

 #### Attributes
 - **Name** *(targetname)* - The name of this template.
 If multiple templates have the same name, one of them is chosen randomly.